aws-samples/foundation-model-benchmarking-tool/README.md

 </h4>

+🚨 Try out the new [FMBench orchestrator](#running-fmbench-via-the-fmbench-orchestrator) 🚨

 `FMBench` is a Python package for running performance benchmarks and accuracy for **any Foundation Model (FM)** deployed on **any AWS Generative AI service**, be it **Amazon SageMaker**, **Amazon Bedrock**, **Amazon EKS**, or **Amazon EC2**.
 The FMs could be deployed on these platforms either directly through `FMbench`, or, if they are already deployed then also they could be benchmarked through the **Bring your own endpoint** mode supported by `FMBench`.

 Here are some salient features of `FMBench`: